 Michael Berthold: arguably the author of the first line of KNIME code and the fearless scientific leader.
 He is also the one who keeps adding features to already closed release lists (which others then have to implement).

 Jon Fuller: the only one who knows how this chemistry stuff works!
+And it turns out he enjoys struggling with cloud deployments while exploring the Basel IPA scene.

 Heather Fyson: she makes us a truly international, multi-continental team, is the heart&soul behind our events and makes sure we use the real English!